Rainforest and Bronzebacks (Part 1)

 Day 4

 Perhaps the most sought-after target for both Nick and I on the east side of our trip I’ve already mentioned, the Three-toed Snake-tooth Skink (C. reticulatus).
 This large, limb-reduced, fossorial skink has a relatively wide distribution across patches of rainforest in north-east NSW and south-east QLD, but is seldom seen.
 We’d looked for them before without luck but waking up that morning we were determined to use all our up and go fueled energy to find one.
 Anyway, with that rambling about a gorgeous skink out of the way, lets get back to it.
 We’d decided to spend the whole day bumbling our way around the national park and that was precisely what we did.
-Numerous skinks followed, with many Murray’s Skinks (K. murrayi), Scute-snouted Calyptotis’ (C. scutirostrum), Challenger’s Shade-skinks (S. challenger) and Truncate Worm-skinks (O. truncatus) about.
-We also turned up several Rainforest Cool-skinks (H. zia), a species Nick hadn’t seen before and I hadn’t photographed, three Tryon’s Skinks (K. tryoni) and an Angle-headed Forest Dragon (L. spinipes) which I accidentally knelt on a stinging tree leaf to photograph.
+Numerous skinks followed, with many Murray’s Skinks (Karma murrayi), Scute-snouted Calyptotis’ (Calyptotis scutirostrum), Challenger’s Shade-skinks (Saproscincus challengeri) and Truncate Worm-skinks (Ophioscincus truncatus) about.
+We also turned up several Rainforest Cool-skinks (Harrisoniascincus zia), a species Nick hadn’t seen before and I hadn’t photographed, three Tryon’s Skinks (Karma tryoni) and an Angle-headed Forest Dragon (Lophosaurus spinipes) which I accidentally knelt on a stinging tree leaf to photograph.
 Our main target remained elusive.
-With the day drawing on we hadn’t given up, but we retreated to Kyogle briefly for some more Dares.
+With the day drawing on we hadn’t given up, but we retreated to Kyogle briefly for some more dares.
 We’d make our final run back up the range that evening to give the snakes and a certain skink our last shot.

 Karma murrayi